-In both 2007 and 2006, we spent \$15.9 million for research and development.
-In 2005, we spent \$17.1 million for research and development.
-The reductions in research and development spending from 2005 to 2006 and 2007 reflect savings due to changing business mix, organizational consolidation, and streamlining of research and development activities.
-Significant ongoing research and development activities continue in our Components and Sensors segment, particularly for automotive products in support of growth initiatives.
-Our research and development investment is primarily focused at expanded applications and new product development, as well as current product and process enhancements.
+In 2008, we spent \$18.3 million for research and development.
+We spent \$15.9 million for research and development in 2007 and the same amount in 2006.
+Ongoing research and development investment continues in the Components and Sensors segment.
+Our research and development activities are primarily focused on expanded applications and new product development, as well as current product and process enhancements.
 Research and development expenditures in the EMS segment are typically very low.

 We believe a strong commitment to research and development is required for future growth in the Components and Sensors segment.
 Most of our research and development activities relate to developing new, innovative products and technologies, improving product flow, and adding product value to meet the current and future needs of our customers.
 We provide our customers with full systems support to ensure quality and reliability through all phases of design, launch, and manufacturing to meet or exceed customer requirements.
-Many such research and development activities are for the benefit of one or a limited number of customers or potential customers.
-We expense all research and development costs as incurred.
+Many such research and development activities benefit one or a limited number of customers or potential customers.
+All research and development costs are expensed as incurred.